 Service providers, community groups, and other organisations are encouraged to share the link to this questionnaire.
 The questionnaire is actually difficult to answer unless you personally experienced the court system (as opposed to working in the Court system, like lawyers, counsellors, mediators, or court staff).

 It is actually a crime to publish identifying details of any Family Law matter involving children, so you cannot include identifying comments or remarks in your form, and the Committee has made it plain that any submissions involving those details cannot and will not be used (or at least those parts of them cannot and will not be used).

 As part of the inquiry, the Committee may invite members of the community to make short statements by telephone about their experience, and about how the family law system can better protect people affected by family violence.

 By completing this form, you are expressing your interest in making a statement by telephone to the Committee.
 Statements will be limited to three minutes in length.

-If you are currently experience domestic violence and you need help you should make an appointment to speak with Jacinta Watkins.
-She is an experienced family law practitioner which, unfortunately, also means that she is experienced at helping people dealing with domestic violence.
+If you are currently experience domestic violence and you need help you should make an appointment to speak with Hamish Williams.
+He is an experienced family law practitioner which, unfortunately, also means that he is experienced at helping people dealing with domestic violence.

-She is an experienced litigator who is not only more than qualified to understand and investigate your family law property matters, but she also understands that family breakdown is an emotional time.
-She will try and make the process as manageable and easy to understand as possible.
-She is also well versed in the risks and benefits to children of certain orders or situations, and ready to advise and assist you to either settle your custody disputes with your ex-spouse, or assist you to urgently litigate your matter if orders are needed to protect your children.
+He will try and make the process as manageable and easy to understand as possible.
+He is also well versed in the risks and benefits to children of certain orders or situations, and ready to advise and assist you to either settle your custody disputes with your ex-spouse, or assist you to urgently litigate your matter if orders are needed to protect your children.